A star flutist is paid $64,451 less than her male counterpart. So she’s suing.

 “My personal experience is that I have not seen or found gender bias within the overscale structures that I’ve worked,” says Jonathan Martin, president of the Cincinnati Symphony Orchestra, where 13 of 15 principals are men.
 “Where I have seen the anomalies happen, it didn’t lean toward male and female.”

-The Post investigation, however, showed that the anomalies that can be identified almost always benefit men.
+The Post investigation, however, showed that when such discrepancies can be identified, they almost always benefit men.
 Among the top 25 orchestras, 11 women are principal flutists.
 But none of them show up on the list of 78 highest-paid players compiled by The Post.
 There are only five flute players (all principals) on that list.
 All men.

 In the group listed in tax filings, there is an instance when the principal flute player is a man and the principal oboe is a woman in the same orchestra.
 St. Louis Symphony Orchestra flute player Mark Sparks earned $166,191 in 2016, according to the most recent tax documents; principal oboist Jelena Dirks doesn’t rank high enough to be listed on tax returns.